TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

->

-Implement code to replace existing functionality/logic by using a sensor and a actuator from the  Seeed Studio Grove Kit
+> Implement code to replace existing functionality/logic under  using a sensor and a actuator from the  Seeed Studio Grove Kit

 # Temboo